SSA: Sparse Sparse Attention by Aligning Full and Sparse Attention Outputs in Feature Space: Related Work

-\textbf{Trainable Sparse Attention.} To further improve the effectiveness of sparse attention, MoBA \citep{moba} employs block-sparse attention during training, achieving performance comparable to full attention while being substantially more efficient.
-NSA \citep{nsa} integrates three complementary attention patterns: coarse global attention, block-sparse attention, and sliding-window attention, combined via a gating module.
-Although NSA reports performance surpassing full-attention models, subsequent analysis suggests that the improvement is largely attributable to the additional gated-attention mechanism rather than sparsity alone \citep{qiu2025gatedattentionlargelanguage}.
-Moreover, its multi-component structure makes it less flexible to adjust sparsity levels or revert to full attention at inference time.
-Concurrent to our work, InfLLM-v2 \citep{zhao2025infllmv2densesparseswitchableattention} refines block selection through a two-level hierarchical mechanism.
-DSA \citep{deepseekai2024deepseekv32} advances token retrieval by selecting top-$k$ selection with an $\alpha$-entmax router \citep{peters-etal-2019-sparse,goncalves2025adasplash}, yielding a query-adaptive number of selected blocks and a fully differentiable path from coarse routing to fine token-level attention.
+\textbf{Trainable Sparse Attention.} To further improve sparse attention, MoBA \citep{moba} applies block-sparse attention during training, matching full-attention performance while being substantially more efficient.
+Through a gating module, NSA \citep{nsa} combines three complementary patterns, include coarse global attention, block-sparse attention, and sliding-window attention.
+Although NSA reports gains over full-attention models, subsequent analysis attributes these gains to the added gated-attention mechanism rather than the sparse design itself \citep{qiu2025gatedattentionlargelanguage}; its multi-component structure also makes it difficult to adjust sparsity levels or revert to full attention at inference time.
+Concurrent with our work, InfLLM-v2 \citep{zhao2025infllmv2densesparseswitchableattention} refines block selection via a two-level hierarchical mechanism, while DashAttention \citep{huang2026dashattentiondifferentiableadaptivesparse} replaces top-$k$ selection with an $\alpha$-entmax router \citep{peters-etal-2019-sparse,goncalves2025adasplash}, yielding a query-adaptive number of selected blocks and a fully differentiable path from coarse routing to fine token-level attention.
 A separate line of work treats full attention as a teacher: Seer-Attention \citep{seer,seerr} and the concurrent DSA \citep{deepseekai2024deepseekv32} distill full attention into sparse attention, and HySparse \citep{gao2026hysparsehybridsparseattention} adopts a hybrid structure that directly reuses both the blocks and the KV caches of preceding full-attention layers.
 We refer to these natively trained approaches as the Sparse-Sparse paradigm.

-In contrast to aforementioned Full-Sparse and Sparse-Sparse approaches, our work focuses on natively training models under sparse attention while explicitly encouraging higher attention sparsity, enabling the sparse-attention pathway to serve as a closer proxy to full attention, particularly when dropping an equivalent number of KV cache entries.
-Meanwhile, the full-attention pathway of the SSA model still maintains effective performance and good extrapolation.